Zakarialabib/erpMaster/docs/guide/installation.md

 # Installation

-To get started with MystockMaster, follow these steps:
+To get started with ERPMASTER, follow these steps:

 1. Clone the repository.
 2. Run `composer install`.